 Figure I: (a) - (n) are heatmaps illustrating the absolute difference (between 0 and 1) in the ice coverages between Figure 3 and Figure 4 for each semi-monthly period, from (a) June.
 16th, 2022 to (n) Jan.
 1st, 2023.
-Yellow color indicates a good match and red a large difference, as shown by the color scale on the right; (o) is an error bar plot showing the ice coverage differentials over all these simulation periods.
+Yellow color indicates a good match and red a large difference, as shown by the color scale on the right

-Similarly, we practiced the same on the daily sea ice evolutions between Figure 7 and 8 in the paper, with the corresponding heatmaps and error bar plot shown in Figure II below, and in between Figure 9 and 10 with results shown in Figure III.
+Similarly, we calculated the difference on the daily sea ice evolutions between Figure 7 and 8 in the paper, with the corresponding heatmaps shown in Figure II below, and the difference between Figure 9 and 10 with results shown in Figure III.

 Again, the majority of the discrepancy happens around the border between water and ice, but the IM preserves the overall ice/water dynamics on the daily time scale.

-Please note that the error bars in Figure II and III look much larger only because of the different scale of the y axis.
-The actual errors are consistent with Figure I. Due to the length constraint of the paper, Figure II and III are not included in the paper.
+Due to the length constraint of the paper, Figure II and III are not included in the paper.